 Naturally, when this doctor is confronted with a practice valued at only 14% of gross revenue, they are dumbfounded and angry.
-After all, they “make” $325,000.
+After all, the veterinary practice owner “makes” $325,000.
 Unfortunately, the money they take home simply because they are the owner is not profit.
 Even though a corporate purchase may be available at a higher price, that price will still be drastically lower than otherwise would have been if the practice was not a NoLo.

 This doctor was consumed by an overwhelming desire for quality, status, and comfort above all else.
 They believed that you should “Do what you love, and the money will follow,” and they failed to focus on the bottom line.